-SODC has made an assessment of the impact of development in Watlington regarding the Habitat Directive sites or species.
-This has been done in the South Oxfordshire Local Plan: Habitats Regulations Assessment Report March 2017.
-The Report concludes that development in Watlington is not likely to have an impact on any European Site including the Special Areas of Conservation designated at Aston Rowant, Chilterns Beechwoods and Wittenham.
-The impact on air pollution, disturbance from recreation pressure and from increases in traffic resulting from the proposed level of development in Watlington was assessed as being unlikely.
+SODC has made an assessment of the impact of development in the district, including Watlington, regarding the EU Habitat Directive Sites or Species.
+This has been done in the South Oxfordshire Local Plan: Habitats Regulations Assessment (HRA) Report March 2017.
+SODC also commissioned a screening report on the impact of development proposed in the WNDP on EU Special Areas of Conservation (SACs) and this was completed in September 2017 (WNDP 15).
+The screening report concludes that development in Watlington is unlikely to have an impact on the designated SACs within a 17km radius of Watlington: Aston Rowant, Chilterns Beechwoods, Little Wittenham and Hartslock Wood.
+However, it is not possible at this stage to screen out likely significant effects of air pollution and recreational pressure on Aston Rowant SAC and the Chilterns Beechwoods SAC when the planned development in Watlington is assessed in combination with other plans and projects.

-Local information showed evidence of environmental issues that have been incorporated into the sustainability objectives for the Plan (see Table 4.2).
+Local information showed evidence of environmental issues that have been incorporated into the sustainability objectives for the Plan (see Table 4).